 How easy is it for us to be in the present moment?

-I even wrote my own book about it almost 10 years ago, Hamster to harmony.
+I even wrote my own book about it many years ago, Hamster to harmony.

 I believe it was George Bernard Shaw who was once quoted as saying, “Two percent of the people think; three percent of the people think they think; and ninety-five percent of the people would rather die than think.”

-Most of us would insist on placing ourselves within the first five percent of thinkers but the point is that thinking is hard; it’s certainly not as easy as most people think it is.
+Most of us would insist on placing ourselves within the first five percent of thinkers.

 Should we meditate?